SupriyaChinthakuntla/KDD/README.md

 # Machine Learning:

-We used a classification method called K-nearest algorithm to predict the impact of a virus given any Geo location based on its nearest neighbours as covid spreads more on contact and in a localized manner for current date.
+We used a classification method called K-nearest neighbor (KNN) algorithm to predict the impact of a virus given any geographical location based on its nearest neighbours as covid spreads more on contact and in a localized manner for current date.
+KNN is a classification technique which works when we have a set of data points and we know the correct class labels.
+We have given a range which varies from 1-50 and k-nearest value is picked randomly.
+By visualizing the graph MSE vs k-nearest value, we picked k-nearest value as 9 since it has the least MSE and high accuracy.
-Used Linear Regression technique to predict the death cases based on active cases at county level.Since, data has exponential relationship, linear regression didn’t give accurate results.
+Linear regression is a linear approach to find the relationship between a dependent variable and one or more independent variables.Used Linear Regression technique to predict the death cases based on active cases at county level.Since, data has exponential relationship, linear regression didn’t give accurate results.
-Used Arima Model to predict next 10 days active cases count of the county, the county information was extracted based on the geo location.
+We have used Auto Regressive Integrated Moving Average (ARIMA) model which uses time series data to predict future data.
+Here,we have applied the arima model to our balanced dataset which resulted in future active cases count based on the existing data.We have predicted next 10 days active cases count of the county.The county information was extracted based on the geo location.

 # Evaluation: